OWASP/www-project-top-10-for-large-language-model-applications/2_0_vulns/LLM04_ModelDoS.md

 An attacker interacts with an LLM in a method that consumes an exceptionally high amount of resources, which results in a decline in the quality of service for them and other users, as well as potentially incurring high resource costs.
 Furthermore, an emerging major security concern is the possibility of an attacker interfering with or manipulating the context window of an LLM.
 This issue is becoming more critical due to the increasing use of LLMs in various applications, their intensive resource utilization, the unpredictability of user input, and a general unawareness among developers regarding this vulnerability.
 In LLMs, the context window represents the maximum length of text the model can manage, covering both input and output.
 It's a crucial characteristic of LLMs as it dictates the complexity of language patterns the model can understand and the size of the text it can process at any given time.
 The size of the context window is defined by the model's architecture and can differ between models.

+An additional Denial of Service method involves glitch tokens — unique, problematic strings of characters that disrupt model processing, resulting in partial or complete failure to produce coherent responses.
+This vulnerability is magnified as RAGs increasingly source data from dynamic internal resources like collaboration tools and document management systems.
+Attackers can exploit this by inserting glitch tokens into these sources, thus trigger a Denial of Service by compromising the model's functionality.
+Common Examples of Vulnerability

 ### Common Examples of Vulnerability

 1. Posing queries that lead to recurring resource usage through high-volume generation of tasks in a queue, e.g. with LangChain or AutoGPT.